Updated: Jan 25

 How to Feed Your Starter?

 Add an equal amount of all-purpose flour and room temperature water.
 Stir together with a wooden spoon, cover with a lid, and leave her on the top corner of the fridge or in the fridge itself.
+For more on stater see this post.

 How to Wake Her Up?